X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/toolbar/tools/import.md

 - `Scene per File`: When importing multiple level files, every level will be put into its own scene.
 - `Optimize`: If enabled, the addon will attempt and remove any duplicate vertices.
 - `Adjust clip distance`: Changes the 3D view clip distance to make viewing the geometry easier.
+- `Ensure landentry order`: Will add a four-digit prefix to all land entry names ("0001_", "0002_", etc.).

+Parameters found under the "Animation" tab apply to animated geometry.
+See [Animation](#import-node-animation) for info on the advanced options.

 ---